Table of Contents

 Recent research has shown DHM increases the rate of alcohol breakdown by your liver in a system independent of the ALDH2 pathway.
 We always like to see it’s inclusion for this reason.

 One of the main symptoms of asian flush is nausea.
-Ginger is one of the most research-backed natural anti-sickness remedies and we feel it’s inclusion in an asian flush prevention supplement is essential.
+Ginger is one of the most research-backed natural anti-sickness remedies.

 Vitamin B2 and B3